w3f/Grants-Program/applications/sr25519_donna.md

 Please provide the following:
   * A brief description of the project.
   This is a pure C implementation of polkadot’s key derivation and signing algorithm.
 The goal is to fully compatible with the original rust version.

+  [schnorrkel](https://wiki.polkadot.network/docs/en/learn-cryptography) plays a key role in polkadot's ecosystem, but currently it only has rust implementation officially.
+Although rust is popular in blockchain industry, there are still large amount of projects (such as trezor and trust wallet) are using C/C++.
+Porting rust in some platform (such as ios) is not frictionless, also some embeded systems require extra effort to remove std of rust to reduce bundle size.
+There should be a C version that implements all the features the rust versions has, at the same time, more easier to integrat into existing (C/C++)project.

   * An indication of why this project is good for the ecosystem.
   For those C/C++ projects in the industry, if they want to support polkadot, it's more convenient to use this library instead of the rust version.
   * An indication of why your team is interested in creating this project.